tkotobu1048/exForm/README.md

 # exForm
-it is a tool for create TLF(Thinreports layout) from ImageFile(PNG) extract lines( horizontal / vertical )
+it is a tool for create TLF(Thinreports layout) from ImageFile(PNG). extract lines( horizontal / vertical ).

 ## support format:
 A4(portrait / landscape)
-resizing automatically
+resizing automatically.

 ## usage:
 ````